 The virus, in addition to the suffering it brought, had the merit of removing what was superfluous and redirected us to focus on the essential.
-We valued what had seemed unimportant to us for too long: community, neighbourhoods and honest connections.
+We valued what had seemed unimportant to us for too long: community, neighborhoods and honest connections.
 We longed for exercise in the open and recreation in nature.
 We noticed that the many business trips could also be replaced digitally.
-We realised that we had given priority and appreciation to the wrong things in our lives and together we thought about how we could correct this in our society.
+We realized that we had given priority and appreciation to the wrong things in our lives and together we thought about how we could correct this in our society.

 Ideas such as shorter working hours, the unconditional basic income or recycling management were met with open ears.
-Instead of only measuring GDP to understand a country's progress, measures to analyse well-being of the society and the planet, were called for.
+Instead of only measuring GDP to understand a country's progress, measures to analyze well-being of the society and the planet, were called for.

 Off to a sustainable world!

 As you can see, the path to the new sustainable world that makes your life possible today was no walk in the park.
 Fortunately, there were so many brave, committed and positive people who never stopped believing in the future of humanity.
 Several decades earlier, with the fall of the Berlin Wall, my parents' generation saw that many small changes could bring about profound change.